shuangke/CSE6242FinalProject/CODE/Barplot/README.md

-This section plots financial variables of household respondent for different groups of age and health status.
+This section plots median of household respondents' financial variables grouped by age and health status.

 * medical expendicure